snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 Latin Hypercube Sampling
 ^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TNP TODO: link to discussion of LHS under UQ, if there is one.
 Latin hypercube sampling provides better coverage of the parameter space than simple random sampling with the same number of samples.
 For sensitivity analysis, configure LHS using the